Robert Raymond Cook: Early life

 Robert's mother died when he was 9 years old.
 He first got into trouble when he was 10, for stealing a car.
 When Robert was 12, his father married Robert's elementary teacher, Daisy Mae Gaspar.
 The family moved from Hanna to Stettler.

-Robert first went to jail when he was 14 years old.
+Robert first went to jail when he was 10 years old.
 From the time of his first incarceration to his execution, Robert spent a total of less than a year outside of prison.

 Murders, trial, and execution

 Months before the murders, Robert was hit in the head with a lead pipe while serving time for breaking and entering and car theft.
 After this incident, he was noted as becoming more quick-tempered.

 On June 28, 1959, police discovered Raymond Cook, 53, his wife, 37-year-old Daisy Cook, and their five children: Gerald, 9, Patrick William, 8, Christopher Fred, 7, Kathy, 5, and Linda Mae, 3, dead.
-The adults had been shot with a double-barrelled shotgun.
+The adults had been shot with a 12-gauge double-barrelled shotgun.
 The children had been bludgeoned to death with the rifle butt.
 The bodies were found in the grease pit of their garage in Stettler, Alberta.
 The victims were in their nightwear and blood was found on the mattresses, indicating that the massacre happened as the family was sleeping.
 The massacre had been committed three days earlier.

 Robert had been arrested in Stettler the day before and charged with obtaining goods under false pretences, after he had traded the family's 1958 Chevrolet station wagon for a 1959 Impala convertible.
 Inside the trunk, the police found birth certificates, insurance policies, Raymond Cook's marriage certificate, and the report cards of the children.
 Robert also had a suitcase with four sets of children's pyjamas, new bed sheets, and a photo album with pictures of his mother.
 When the officers asked Robert where his parents were, he repeatedly changed his story.
 At one point, he claimed his father gave him $4100, and that the family had moved to British Columbia.
 However, the best friend of Raymond Cook said he knew nothing about this plan.